nopnop2002/esp-idf-tea5767/WebSocket/README.md

 ```

 - Open browser

-- Enter the esp32 address in your browser's address bar
+ Enter the esp32 address in your browser's address bar
+ Instead of IP addresses, you can use mDNS hostnames.

 - Search Up
  Search for radio stations upwards.